DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 #### Universal
 * `! ` / `# `: Marks the start of a comment that shall not be interpreted as an entry.
 * `/\/\/\/`, `/regextext/`, and similar: Text detections in <b>RegEx</b> format.
-Supported in most (if not all) blocking rules, as well as in `:-abp-contains` and `:has-text`.
+Supported in most (if not all) blocking rules, as well as in `:has-text`.
 Note that *all* blocking rules that start and end with `/` are treated as RegEx; the intended workaround is to add a `*` after, which makes `*` supposedly serve as a plaintext indicator, instead of as a wildcard.
 * * <i>Insider tip for very advanced users: If you see a RegEx that ends with `.*/`, change it to `.*$/`.
 Likewise, if it starts with `/.*`, change it to `/^.*`.
-Depending on the entry, this can reduce CPU usage quite a lot.''</i>
+Depending on the entry, this can reduce CPU usage quite a lot.</i>
-* `[Adblock Plus n.n]`: Mandatory for Adblock Plus, AdBlock, and forks of them, as they use the tag to determine if they should load the filterlist.
+* `[Adblock Plus n.n]`: Mandatory for Adblock Plus and forks of them, as they use the tag to determine if they should load the filterlist.
 This has *no* effect on uBO and AdGuard or their forks.
 Number is the intended minimum ABP version. `2.0` and `1.1` are most common; `3.10` and higher is on the rise and can be used to block support for old or low-quality forks.
 It also enables the GitHub syntax highlighter for that file.
 * * `[uBlock Origin]`, `[AdGuard]`: These activate the syntax highlighter if the file is hosted on GitHub, should be placed on the first line of the list.
 * `!
 Title:` Specifies the intended name of the list.
 Required to make the name <b>automatically show up</b> in the settings of most adblockers, instead of the URL or of manual text input.
 * `!
 Version:` The version number/alphanumeric of the list.
 Unofficially used to distinguish which version of a list a user is using.
 Used administratively by Adblock Plus' list report system (which requires a number-only version value).
 Many lists choose to use `!
 Last modified` as well or instead.